-As one of the oldest cities in North America, it’s no wonder that St. John’s offers such a vibrant history of tales and lore.
+As one of the oldest cities in North America, it’s no wonder St. John’s offers such a vibrant history of tales and lore.
 Spend the day visiting the Historic Sites in this little city with big stories.

 Start your day at the very edge of North America, at the captivating Cape Spear.
-Enjoy the short drive from downtown St. John’s, admiring the mural capturing moments of days gone by along the way and the scenic drive the opens up to the amazing coastal views.
+Enjoy the short drive from downtown St. John’s, admiring the mural capturing moments of days gone by along the way and the scenic drive that opens up to the amazing coastal views.

-After you’ve been left in awe of the sublime surf, turn right and make your way towards the World War 2 battery.
+After you’ve been left in awe of the sublime surf, turn right and make your way towards the World War II battery.
 Wander into the enchanting old bunker for a momentary cool off before you begin your ascent towards the first of two lighthouses.

 Halfway up the steps towards the lighthouses is a great opportunity to take a snap of the new lighthouse lingering on the edge of the cliffs.
 Don’t forget to turn towards the water and watch the sun glittering off the sapphire surface.

 Head down the trail towards the carpark to complete your visiting loop.
-However, if you’re in the mood for a proper hike, the Cape Spear location connects to the East Coast Trail: the Blackhead Path, or the longer Cape Spear Path.
+However, if you’re in the mood for a proper hike, the Cape Spear location connects to the East Coast Trail, the Blackhead Path, or the longer Cape Spear Path.
 You can also stroll along the many boardwalks and walking trails surrounding Cape Spear.